ruihong123/TimberSaw/README.md

 a bandwidth of 56Gb/s.
 Each node runsUbuntu 18.04.1

 ### Baseline
-We compare dLSM against the baseline solutions that directly port LevelDB and RocksDB to the RDMA-extended remote memory, namely, LevelDB over RDMA file system and RocksDB over RDMA file system.
+We compare dLSM against the baseline solutions that directly port RocksDB to the RDMA-extended remote memory, namely, **RocksDB-RDMA (8KB)**.
+Besides,  to better leverage the byte-addressability of the remote memory, we choose 2KB and term this baseline **RocksDB-RDMA (2KB)**.
+Furthermore, an RocksDB baseline with the block size of a key-value pair is tested and termed as **Memory-RocksDB-RDMA**.
+Another baseline is **Nova-LSM** that is an optimized LSM-tree for storage disaggregation (instead ofmemory disaggregation).
+We make it running on tmpfs to make the comparison fair.

 ### LSM-tree Configurations
-We set the SSTable file size as 64MB with byte-addressable table format.
-We also set 10 bits per key for the Bloom filters.
-For the in-memory buffer, the MemTable size is set to 64MB.
-We set 12 background compaction threads and 4 background threads for flushing.
-We set the number of immutable tables to 10 to fully utilize the background flushing threads.
+We set the same parameters of dLSM and other baseline solutions.
+The SSTable file size is set to 64MB andthe bloom filters key size is set to 10 bits.
+For in-memory buffers,the MemTable size is set to 64MB.
+We set 12 and 4 backgroundthreads for compaction and flushing, respectively.
+The number of immutable tables is set to 10 to fully utilize the background flushing threads.
+To accelerate compaction further, subcompaction is enabled with 12 workers.
+These parameters are largely consistentwith RocksDB’s settings.
+For Nova-LSM, the subrange is set to 64 to maximize concurrency in background compaction.

 ### Write performance